• Home

 Creating a chair cover for an old chair, without sewing a single thread is so cheap and easy nowadays.
 You can design stylish chair covers using interesting, low-cost fabric such as canvas, or repurpose clothes or drapes.

 You can refurbish an old chair using reasonable fabrics or remnants, and it can save money also.
-As it is a no-sew project, you can quickly change out the look of a room for the season or for a holiday.
+As it is a no-sew project, you can quickly change out the look of a room for the season or a holiday.

 DIY Chair Covers Without Sewing